AUSTRALIAN SPACEGUARD SURVEY

 essentially zero.
 Government funding for a low-budget but highly

-successful asteroid search program was cut in 1996 - probably because
+successful asteroid search program was cut in 1996 - probably because it

 straddled ministerial portfolios and there was no appropriate budget